jfraboni/magic-eight-ball/README.md

 validator: /^[A-Z].+(\?)$/,
 ```

 Our validator regular expression checks the input from our user, and makes sure the input is a valid question and properly formatted sentence that begins with an uppercase word.
-So, above, that's why the first question to the magic eight ball, `will get a job at Google`, fails our validation rules, and why the second question to the magic eight ball, `Will get a job at Google?` passes our validation rules.
+So, above, that's why the first question to the magic eight ball, `will I get a job at Google`, fails our validation rules, and why the second question to the magic eight ball, `Will I get a job at Google?` passes our validation rules.

 Alrighty...